 On April 14, Ravi and Harpreet got up at 4 a.m. to prepare and serve a home-cooked lunch for 180 people who showed up at the Santa Maria High School shelter.
 They had enough food to serve dinner to another 90 senior citizens at a mobile home park.
 Three days later, they did it again – this time serving 190 lunches.

-The couple also has donated snacks, drinks, gloves and hand sanitizer to local law enforcement officers working for the Santa Barbara County Sheriff’s Department, and Santa Maria and Arroyo Grande police departments.
+The couple also has donated snacks, drinks, gloves and hand sanitizer to first responders working for the Santa Barbara County Sheriff’s Department, and Santa Maria and Arroyo Grande police departments.

 “Very few people will do something like this during the best of times.
 Virtually nobody will do this during the time that we are in,” said Field Consultant David Continente.